Table of contents

 There are three statuses for the reports:

-You can access the Validation Report of each of the validation tests when clicking on View Report button from the application page (mentioned above).
-The button becomes active if the status is completed and the details description is shown as “Validation Report generated“.
+You can access the validation documents when clicking on the View Report button from the application page.
+The button becomes active when the status is “completed” and the details column provides you with information “Validation Report generated”.

 NB!
 Opening a Validation report for the first time may take a considerable amount of time (several minutes), as the reports include a lot of evidence in high definition image format which impacts the load time.